Apple CEO Tim Cook says the new iPad Pro will replace the desktop or laptop PC for many users.

 In an interview with the Telegraph ahead of the 12.9-inch slate going on sale this week, Cook said the device will convince users they don’t need anything else.

 “I think if you’re looking at a PC, why would you buy a PC anymore?
 No really, why would you buy one?”
 Cook bullishly said.

 “Yes, the iPad Pro is a replacement for a notebook or a desktop for many, many people.
-They'll start using it and conclude they no longer need to use anything else, other than their phones.”

 The iPad Pro is unquestionably more PC-like than any touchscreen device Apple has made before.
 This is down to the bigger screen, the Smart Keyboard case accessory and the Apple Pencil.

 Related: How does the Apple Pencil compare to the competition?